The-SocialLion/object_tracking_based-_oncolor_using-opencv/README.md

 # object_tracking_based-_oncolor_using-opencv
-this algorithm tracks an object and classifies it based on color
+this algorithm tracks an object based on color and returns the position of the  object from the camera
+## Project done using
+Opencv library in Python IDE